This guide covers common tasks when interacting with Bolt. You should also review the Best practices guides, for tips on getting the most out of Bolt.

 Before proceeding, back up your project using both of these methods:

-• Open the menu Menu icon next to the project name, then click Duplicate to create a fresh copy of your project in Bolt.
+2. Now, from the drop-down, click Duplicate to create a fresh copy of your project in Bolt.

 Automatic cleanup when prompted: